mojolibs/mod/README.md

 ### mlib
-mlib is a package installer similar to pip in python for mojo
+mod is a package installer similar to pip in python for mojo